mission-apprentissage/api-apprentissage/sdk/src/docs/routes/jobSearch/parameters/department.md

-Department numbers specified in an array
+Allow filtering job offers by department numbers.
+This parameter accepts an array of department numbers